prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

   repeated uint32 labels_refs = 1;

   // Timeseries messages can either specify samples or (native) histogram samples
   // (histogram field), but not both.
-For typical clients (real-time metric
+For typical sender (real-time metric
   // streaming), in healthy cases, there will be only one sample or histogram.
   //
   // Samples and histograms are sorted by timestamp (older first).